-If you’re interested in a complete solution to learn how to publish a book and beyond, the Self-Publishing School author education programs might be a good fit.
+If you're interested in a complete solution to learning how to publish a book and beyond, the Self-Publishing School author education programs might be a good fit.

 Our Become a Bestseller program taught by Chandler Bolt and team will walk you through the self-publishing process step-by-step, in a way that gives you total creative control over your book, and helps you write and publish the right way, while saving you lots of money so you can reinvest in your career as an author.